Parsifal and Race

 t is also clear that Wagner was not using the word "race" (or any of the words that might be translated as "race")

-that might be translated as "race") in the same sense in which "race" had been used by Gobineau.
-This has not prevented various
+translated as "race") in the same sense in which "race" had been used by Gobineau.
+This has not prevented various followers of Gutman

-followers of Gutman from taking Wagner's statements out of context and interpreting his references to "race" in the most literal sense.
+from taking Wagner's statements out of context and interpreting his references to "race" in the most literal sense.
 There is a general difficulty with Wagner's

 repeatedly exploited by the anti-Wagnerian lunatic fringe: it is that Wagner sometimes used words with a meaning that was not the most obvious one.
 As a result it

 is easy to take sentences or phrases out of context and present them as meaning something quite different from what Wagner intended.
 It is possible, however --

 possible, however -- except perhaps for those who are blinded by their hatred for Wagner and his works -- to discern what Wagner intended, if one reads enough

 context around the passage whose meaning is sought.
-Wagner did not express himself concisely; in many cases it is necessary to read many paragraphs,
+Wagner did not express himself concisely; in many cases it is necessary to read many paragraphs, or even an

 words out of context.
 To speak of a